NVIDIA-Merlin/HugeCTR/samples/wdl8gpus/README.md

 The data is provided by CriteoLabs (http://labs.criteo.com/2014/02/kaggle-display-advertising-challenge-dataset/).
 The original training set contains 45,840,617 examples.
 Each example contains a label (1 if the ad was clicked, otherwise 0) and 39 features (13 integer features and 26 categorical features).
-The dataset also has the significant amounts of missing values across the feature columns, which should be preprocessed acordingly.
+The dataset also has the significant amounts of missing values across the feature columns, which should be preprocessed accordingly.
 The original test set doesn't contain labels, so it's not used.

 ### Requirements ###